 The lead designer moved on from Acquia before the project was complete.
 I have taken over ownership and continue to work with engineers with any questions or clarification needed for implementation.

-Existing task logs were linear and focused.
-This project required a technical update to allow showing tasks from multiple sites in one aggregated view in the codebase.
-We have a goal in the future of having the concept of a parent task (i.e. updating to the latest code) that contains multiple child tasks (i.e. updating each site's code).
+Existing task logs are linear and focused.
+This project would ideally include a technical update to allow showing tasks from multiple sites in one aggregated view in the codebase.
+We have a goal in the future of having the concept of a parent task that contains multiple child tasks.
+This would look like a single parent task of updating to the latest code, with child tasks for each site updated.
 These are some low-mid fidelity mock-ups of how that could work.

 Click images to enlarge.